evan-erdos/trail-of-cthulhu/story/prose-outline.md

 There are bullet holes everywhere, and villagers are bleeding out in the streets.

 Among the wounded they find the girl they saw approach the professor in lecture.
-The Players learn that she is Dolya Petrovna, a Russian Journalist working for a Soviet media machine.
+The PCs learn that she is Dolya Petrovna, a Russian Journalist working for a Soviet media machine.
 She reveals that the Soviets were the ones who destroyed the village, and that they have a hidden Observatory, deep in the jungle.

-The Players set out into the jungle at night to find the Observatory.
+The PCs set out into the jungle at night to find the Observatory.
 After hearing a string of inexplicably horrifying noises coming from the jungle, they are attacked by another strange, tentacled creature.
-This time, however, a Soviet jeep appears down the road, and as the Players flee, the jeep gunner kills the beast.
+This time, however, a Soviet jeep appears down the road, and as the PCs flee, the jeep gunner kills the beast.

 Dolya's leg is still wounded, and she can't move very quickly.
 She's taken by the Soviets, who drive off in a different direction.

-The Players follow the tire tracks in the dirt, and find themselves in a clearing, where an enormous Observatory has been built.
+The PCs follow the tire tracks in the dirt, and find themselves in a clearing, where an enormous Observatory has been built.

-Having found a way in, the Players begin to gather information.
+Having found a way in, the PCs begin to gather information.
 They rife through desks and drawers, read documents, and find some instructions.

 They follow the instructions, and see a blinking object through the telescope.